AdamOnwan/MakeChangeProject/README.md

 2. Step 2 Using the app
 #### Installation
 1. Copy code and save it to a .java file
-2. Open command prompt or terminal and goto the location where you saved file
+2. Open command prompt or terminal and goto the location where you saved file [TIP] use ls and cd commands
-3. Compile the .java to .class using javac command, you may need to install JDK8. ex. my filename for this app is MakeChangeApp so I type in terminal: javac MakeChangeApp.javac
+3. Compile the .java to .class using javac command, [TIP]you may need to install JDK8. ex. my filename for this app is MakeChangeApp so, I type in terminal: javac MakeChangeApp.java
-4. Now execute the file using java command ex. java MakeChangeApp
+4. Now execute the file in the terminal using java command ex. java MakeChangeApp
 #### Using the app
 1. You are first greeted by the welcome screen and then immediately goto the main menu